SunnyHaze/miSRGAN-pytorch/README.md

-# Unofficial implementation of miSRGAN (2021 Medical Image Analysis paper)
+# Unofficial implementation of miSRGAN (2021 Medical Image Analysis)

 ``This repository provide a pytorch version implementation of paper "3D Registration of pre-surgical prostate MRI and histopathology images via super-resolution volume reconstruction".